 DEAR BENNY: I am president of a condo association board in a 10-unit building.
 One of the unit owners has not paid assessments for nine months.
 He was renting out his unit, which is now unoccupied.
 His telephone has been disconnected and attempts to reach him by mail are returned indicating there is no forwarding address.
-The unit has been listed on the MLS for months.
-Also he has a primary and secondary loan on the unit.
+The unit has been listed on the (multiple listing service) for months.
+Also, he has a primary and secondary loan on the unit.

 We are considering the unit abandoned at this point.
 Do you have any recommendations on how the association can put a lien on the unit to collect past-due assessments, as well as our right to enter the unit for emergency maintenance? –Mike

 DEAR MIKE: Whenever I meet a person who is the president of a condominium association, I always greet him or her by saying, "My condolences."
 Serving on the board of directors of any community association is a thankless job, with long hours and no pay.
 But, you are serving to protect your investment, and you should get thanked daily from your fellow owners.

 I cannot provide specific legal advice, as every state has different collection and lien procedures.
 You really have to talk with an attorney who is familiar with community association law.
 You can find attorneys, as well as a lot more information, from the Community Associations Institute at www.caionline.org.

 In a condominium, your legal documents consist of (1) a declaration, (2) bylaws, and (3) any rules and regulations adopted by the board.
 Additionally, every state has some form of condominium act.

 Your bylaws should answer your question about accessing a unit in an emergency.
 If the board truly believes that access is important — for example, to inspect a vacant unit to make sure that all utilities are functioning properly — the board has the right to enter the unit.
 In fact, if you do not have a key to the unit, you can arrange for a locksmith to give you access.